CHS & the Society for the Promotion of Education and Learning

 The Center for Hellenic Studies, Harvard University and the Society for the Promotion of Education and Learning (SPEL), or Philekpaideutiki Etaireia, signed a Memorandum of Understanding in January 2013 that led to a series of joint activities related to the study and promotion of Greek culture and the humanities.

-This cooperation has benefited both CHS and SPEL, in addition to the over 1,000 participants throughout the years.
-Thus, CHS and SPEL moved forward to the renewal of their cooperation in January 2016 and are further exploring possibilities for programs and other initiatives development, with the scope to support and expand their existing cooperation and offer to the educational community.
+This cooperation has benefited both CHS and SPEL, in addition to the over 2,000 participants throughout the years.
+CHS and SPEL moved forward to the renewal of their cooperation, signing the third successive Memorandum of Understanding in January 2019 and are further exploring possibilities for programs and other initiatives development, with the scope to support and expand their existing cooperation and offer to the educational community.
 The cooperation will include, but not be limited to, initiatives in areas such as: Life-long Learning, Teaching, Education, and Research.

 Cooperation has resulted in: